hsrky/vertx-otel-http2-b3-propagator/README.md

-1. Start OpenTelemetry OTLP Server at address "localhost:4317" using docker-compose.yaml at parent path: docker-compose up -d

-2. Start the main appliction of the Vertx application at com.example.starter.Main.
+1. Start the main appliction of the Vertx application at com.example.starter.Main.
    Once started, the Vertx application will be listened on port 8088.

-3. Use a curl client to request to the http://localhost:8088/test endpoint.
+2. Use a curl client to request to the http://localhost:8088/test endpoint.
    The /test endpoint will internally make a GET request to /server.
 Both endpoints are reside on same server for simplicity.